 During the entire two weeks of the Games, the TIEC will also be hosting the first-ever World Equine Expo with the theme “Celebrate the horse, celebrate the sport.”
 This tented exposition will offer free demonstrations as well as a music festival, film festival and more.
 A $20 ticket (on sale soon) admits visitors to the Expo, as well as to the shops and restaurants at the TIEC—and all WEG tickets also include Expo admission.

-And when the sun goes down, look forward to the excitement of the very first WEX Games—a showcase of “extreme” equestrian sports, such as Gladiator Polo (think: arena hockey meets traditional polo).
-Stay tuned for more information.
+And when the sun goes down, look forward to the excitement of the very first WEQx Games—a showcase of “extreme” equestrian sports, such as Gladiator Polo (think: arena hockey meets traditional polo), show jumping and relay.
+In all, there will be nine competitions that make up the WEQx games.
+The competitions will take place between 8-10 p.m. nightly.

 Here are a few things to know about attending the Games: